 The unique feature of the graph is the negative slope of the ice-liquid transition.
 (Every other phase diagram show a positive slope for the solid-liquid interface.
-Why is this negative slope for H_2O so interesting?
+Why is this negative slope for $H_2O$ so interesting?
 It means that

-- Ice is less dense than water--t is why ice floats on water but in all other substances the solid form sinks.
+- Ice is less dense than water--it is why ice floats on water but in all other substances the solid form sinks.
 It is also why when you put a glass of water in the freezer, the frozen ice increases in size and can break the glass. - The PT diagram also suggests that for water, as the pressure goes up, ice melts.
 Think about it this way: when you bite an ice cube it liquefies.
 When you bite any other solid, it stays a solid!!

-By the way, the reason for this peculiar behavior of water is the enormous H-bonding capacity of H_2O that more tightly packs it in liquid form/
+By the way, the reason for this peculiar behavior of water is the enormous H-bonding capacity of $H_2O$ that more tightly packs it in liquid form/ a phase transition $T = \Delta H{rxn}$ temperature like boiling $\Delta S{rxn}$ for the function of t

 Calculating phase change temperatures.
-Finally, an exciting feature of PT diagrams we can combine with thermodynamics to calculate phase changes (like boiling points of H2O) from Appendix K data.
+Finally, an exciting feature of PT diagrams we can combine with thermodynamics to calculate phase changes (like boiling points of H2O) from tables of thermodynamics data.
 Wow, you'll never need a thermometer again!!
 Calculating a phase transition temperature from thermodynamic data.

-As we have learned in Ch 7, at equilibrium the free energy of a system is 0. $\Delta G = 0$ at equilibrium.
-So $\Delta G = \Delta H - T \Delta S = 0$ at a phase transition Rearranging two thermo values you can a phase transition $T = \Delta H{rxn}$ get from Hess' Law and App K data point from App K
+As we have learned in thermo, at equilibrium the free energy of a system is 0. $\Delta G = 0$ at equilibrium.
+So $\Delta G = \Delta H - T \Delta S = 0$ at a phase transition Rearranging two thermo values you can from thermo tables

-$$H_2O{(l)}$$
+$$H_2O{(l)} \longleftrightarrow H_2O{(g)}$$